 A. The duties and responsibilities of a cadet are multi-faceted.
 First, the role requires attendance at formations and ceremonies.
 Secondly, it requires attendance at all assigned classes.
 Thirdly, it demands proper attention and attendance at all assigned watches and duties.
 Finally, it requires cadets to learn how to follow orders and then, during their tenure at the Academy, to develop leadership abilities.
 (For more specific duties, broken down by class, refer to Chapter 10)

-B. It is the responsibility of every cadet to be on time for every required functions.
+B. It is the responsibility of every cadet to be on time for every required function.

 C. The practice of calling in to report an impending absence at a required post does not excuse one from his/her primary responsibility.
 However, it may serve as a mitigating or extenuating circumstance, and cadets are encouraged to advise the Academy when they are unable to return on time.

 D. It is the responsibility of every cadet to check the website for updates to the T.S.
-Kennedy POW and the Regimental Plan and to check his/her MMA email.
+Kennedy POW and the Regimental Plan on the 'maritime.edu' website and to check his/her MMA email and respond in kind.
 Academy communications will be sent to cadet’s ‘maritime.edu’ email address.

 Note: Shipboard routine is published in the annual Sea Term Manual